Mergers & Acquisitions Mergers & Acquisitions

 The Bundeskartellamt cleared the 1.8 billion-euro ($2.1 billion) acquisition on Friday, according to an update on its website today.

-Tink, a Swedish company founded in 2012, allows banks, fintech companies and merchants to build customized tools for customers based on their
+Tink, a Swedish company founded in 2012, allows banks, fintech companies and merchants to build customized tools

 To view the latest version of this document and thousands of others like it, sign-in to MLex or register for a free trial.